 Pathway

-For students admitted to Bucky’s Pell Pathway and BANNER scholarship programs, Pathway builds community and relationships for students, including co-curricular support to help them succeed.
+For students admitted to Bucky’s Pell Pathway and BANNER scholarship programs, Pathway builds community and relationships, including co-curricular support to help you succeed.

 Donations

-If you would like to donate to University Housing Residential Learning Communities through the UW Foundation, click the donation link below.
-To ensure that your donation is processed correctly, please follow these instructions:
+Donations to University Housing learning and theme communities can be made through the University of Wisconsin Foundation at the link below.
+To ensure that your donation is processed correctly, follow these instructions:

 - In the Designation drop-down menu select Other – detailed below